-Scarring:
+Skin Scarring:

-All surgery leaves scars, some more visible than others.
-Although good wound healing after a surgical procedure is expected, abnormal scars may occur both within the skin and in the deeper tissues.
-Scars may be unattractive and of different color than the surrounding skin.
-There is the possibility of visible marks from sutures used to close the wound.
-Additional treatments including surgery may be needed to treat scarring.
+Although good wound healing after a surgical procedure is expected, abnormal scars may occur both within the skin and deeper tissues.
+Scars may be unattractive and of different color than surrounding skin tone.
+There is the possibility of visible marks from sutures used for wound closure.
+Additional treatments may be needed to treat abnormal scarring after surgery.